Pinecrest, Florida: History

 In August 1992, Pinecrest and the surrounding South Miami-Dade area were devastated by the effects of Hurricane Andrew.
 Many of the homes and businesses in the area were destroyed.
 In the subsequent years, the area was slowly rebuilt.

 Rapid growth and local issues during the 1990s inspired a movement led by residents Evelyn Greer Langlieb and Gary C. Matzner to incorporate the area.
 The Village of Pinecrest was officially incorporated on March 12, 1996.
 Evelyn Greer was elected the first mayor and was succeeded, after serving two terms, by Matzner in 2004.
 The founding village council, including Greer, Cindie Blanck, Barry Blaxberg, Leslie Bowe, Robert Hingston, together with Village Manager Peter G. Lombardi and Village Clerk Guido Inguanzo, are credited with establishing well-regarded municipal services including police, parks and recreation, building and planning services, and public works.

 Geography

-Pinecrest is located 11 mi southwest of downtown Miami at (25.6619, −80.3076).
+Pinecrest is located 11 mi southwest of downtown Miami.
 U.S. Route 1 (Pinecrest Parkway) forms the western border of the village.
 Neighboring communities are Coral Gables to the east, South Miami to the north, Glenvar Heights to the northwest, Kendall to the west, and Palmetto Bay to the south.

 According to the U.S. Census Bureau, the village has a total area of 7.54 sqmi, of which 7.45 sqmi are land and 0.09 sqmi, or 1.15%, are water.